what it is

 • The program does not script, pre-approve, or control creators’ content.
 Participants maintain full creative control over what they post, when they post, and how they engage their audiences.

-Creators are expected to produce one piece of content per month aligned with the program’s civic mission.
-However, the format, voice, and creative direction of that content remain entirely up to the creator.
+Creators are expected to produce one piece of content per month inspired by the program’s civic mission and discussions.
+The format, perspective, voice, and creative direction of that content remain entirely up to the creator.

 • Creators receive a stipend in exchange for active participation in the program.
 Participation may include:

-• Attending scheduled trainings or sessions based on their participation tier
+• Attending 2 virtual trainings or sessions per month

 • Engaging in peer discussions or mentorship opportunities

-• Producing one piece of content per month aligned with the program’s civic mission
+• Producing one piece of content per month informed by the program’s civic mission and disclosed appropriately

 • Providing occasional feedback through surveys or reflections